dsblank/simple_kernel/README.md

 Bugs:

-1. when running a console, doesn't stop python from running
+1. when running a console, doesn't stop python when exiting

 References
 ----------